 I woke up with a start around 7:05 am with the vivid impression that Pierre had just died.
 I got up bleary-eyed to join Suzanne [Gilles' wife] who was reading in the living room.
 I told her that Pierre had probably just passed away.

 About 20 minutes later, I received an email from Agathe [my mother] that she had received a call at 7:00 am to inform her of Pierre’s death.

 What an incredible dream!
 The pictures above can't possibly do justice to it!
 Marcel and I still experience the presence of God every time we think about it.
 It is so consoling and has given us complete assurance that my father is on his way to the beatific vision.
 There is no doubt about it at all!
 And the dream shows God's delicate touch towards my mother by having her own brother - and one of my father's favourite brother-in-law - be the recipient of this heavenly message.
 I don't believe it would have had the same impact on her, or any of us, had I been given the dream.

 So, what does the dream tell us?
-It is clear that my uncle Gilles and my father are standing on the Mountain of the Lord.
+It is clear that my uncle Gilles and my father are standing on the Mountain of the Lord, which is the meeting place with God.
 The view is breathtakingly beautiful, green, vibrant, and full of life.
 The flowing river is of course the River of Life, because "There is a river whose streams bring joy to God's city."
 (Psalm 46:4)